HIF: The hypergraph interchange format for higher-order networks: Integration with software libraries

-HyperNetX has integrated HIF through the \texttt{hnx.read\us hif} and \texttt{hnx.to\us hif} functions: \texttt{hnx.read\us hif} loads hypergraphs directly from HIF-compliant JSON files, handling the conversion to HNX's internal data structure and \texttt{hnx.to\us hif} exports an HNX hypergraph object to the HIF format, preserving both the structural information and any associated node, edge, or incidence attributes.
-An example demonstrating how to load and save an HNX hypergraph is shown in Fig.~\ref{fig:hnx_example_hif} where the filename is provided.
+HyperNetX has integrated HIF through the \texttt{read\us hif} and \texttt{to\us hif} functions: \texttt{read\us hif} loads hypergraphs directly from HIF-compliant JSON files, handling the conversion to HNX's internal data structure and \texttt{to\us hif} exports an HNX hypergraph object to the HIF format, preserving both the structural information and any associated node, edge, or incidence attributes.
+An example demonstrating how to load and save an HNX hypergraph is shown in Figure~\ref{fig:hnx_example_hif} where the filename is provided.
 Alternatively, the JSON object can be loaded first and then the JSON object converted to an HNX hypergraph can be done.